KBS News 9

+English subtitles were added to the web stream on October 7, 2024.

+History

+During the 1980 Gwangju uprising, its coverage was primarily favorable towards the military regime.
+In 2017, KBS entered a strike and its airtime was cut.

 KBS Sports 9/Local Window at 9:30

 Between 9:30 and 9:35 pm, local KBS stations outside Seoul opt-out from the national newscast to provide a 15-minute regional newscast in their respective areas.
 At around 9:45, all stations rejoin Seoul for KBS Sports 9, a sub-newscast airing Korean and international sports news, to be followed by the national weather.

 Anchors

-Lee So-jung and Lee Young-ho currently anchor the weekday edition, while Lee Jae-seok and Park Ji-won helm the weekend edition.
-Nam Hyun-jong does the sports news on weekdays, and Kim Sung-geun does it on weekends.
-The weather forecast is presented by Kang Ah-rang on weekdays and Saturdays, while Noh Eun-ji does it on Sundays.
+Park Jang-beom and Park Ji-won currently anchor the weekday edition, while Kim Hyun-kyung and Park So-hyun helm the weekend edition.
+Lee Yoon-jeong does the sports news on weekdays, and Kim Jong-hyun does it on weekends.
+The weather forecast is presented by Kang Ah-rang on weekdays, while Choi Hyun-mi does it on weekends.